silx-kit/silx/doc/source/sample_code/index.rst

          :width: 150px
      - This script is an example to illustrate how to use axis synchronization tool.
-   * - :download:`compositeline.py <../../../examples/compositeline.py>`
-     - .. image:: img/compositeline.png
-         :width: 150px
-     - Example to show the use of markers to draw head and tail of lines.
    * - :download:`dropZones.py <../../../examples/dropZones.py>`
      - .. image:: img/dropZones.png
          :width: 150px